tsaridas/stremio-docker/README.md

 ## Builds

-Builds are setup to make images for the below archs :
+Builds are setup to make images for the below archs:

+- linux/amd64
 - linux/arm/v6
-- linux/amd64
+- linux/arm/v7
 - linux/arm64/v8
-- linux/arm/v7
 - linux/ppc64le

-I can add more build archs if you require them and you can ask but I doubt anybody ever will need to install these containers in anything else.
+Images are automatically built and tested on pull requests using GitHub Actions with comprehensive end-to-end testing.

 ### Build tags